Skip to main content

 2020

-Dr Rebecca Jones, for her project: Drought, Flood, Heat and Dust: Living with Extreme Weather in Arid Australia.
+Dr Rebecca Jones, for her project: Drought, Flood, Heat and Dust: Living with extreme weather in arid Australia

 2019

-Dr Ian Hoskins, for his project: Re-imagining the Pacific: exploring white Australian identification with its near neighbours 1870-1970.
-The project will examine the under-appreciated relationship of European Australia with the Pacific, prior to the independence movements of the 1970s.
+The project examined the under-appreciated relationship of European Australia with the Pacific, prior to the independence movements of the 1970s.

 2018

-Dr Emma Christopher, for her project: Sugar and Slavery: an Australian legacy, which explores how Australian sugar planters inherited Caribbean planter practices and ideologies.
+This project explores how Australian sugar planters inherited Caribbean planter practices and ideologies.
 A number of Australian sugar planters were funded by Caribbean relatives, this project will utilise the Library’s records to illuminate these relationships.

 2017

-Dr Breda Carty, for her project: Changing Social Participation of People with Disabilities in 19th and 20th-Century Australia.
 This project contributed historical context to contemporary discussions about disability, social inclusion and special education, using the Library's collection to develop an overview of the lives of people with disabilities in nineteenth and twentieth-century Australia.

 2016

-Dr Mark Dunn, for his project: Civilised or Savage: the colonial legacy of Robert and Helenus Scott.
 This project concentrated on the Library's Scott family papers, with particular emphasis on relationships between the brothers and local Aboriginal people, which was not supportive and appallingly violent: a paradox at the heart of much frontier history.

 2015

-Dr Gianfranco Cresciani, for his project: Italian Communists in Sydney: their activities, policies and liaison with the Italian and Communist Parties, 1970-1990.
 Cresciani’s project examined the Federation of Italian Migrants and Families (FIMF), the Italian Communist Party, and its intersection with agencies such as the Australian Security Intelligence Organisation.
 The Library holds key papers of the FIMF and this project looked at the history of this organisation, its interaction with local Cold War politics and impact on Sydney cultural life.

 2014

-Dr Christine Jennett, for her project: “Saving the Gurindji”: the story of the Sydney-based support campaign for the Gurindji peoples struggle for equal pay and land rights 1966-75.
 Jennett’s project used the papers of Dr Hannah Middleton and Roderick Williams, held by the Library, who were both, as an anthropologist and as a field worker respectively, involved in the Gurindji Campaign.

 2013

-Dr Kyle Harvey, for his project: A History of the Australian Anti-Nuclear Movement, 1945-2000.
 This project made extensive use of the Library’s substantial archives on this subject to produce a thorough examination of the diverse array of anti-nuclear activity which began to emerge in Australia shortly after the Second World War.

 2012

-Dr Angela Dunstan, for her project: Celebrity Circuits: the impact and influence of celebrity visitors to nineteenth-century Australia.
 This project examined key celebrity visits to Australia between 1852 and 1921.
 It discussed how the art, literature and celebrity ephemera resulting from such visits to Australia created complex and significant circuits of empire that were central to the development of the international conception of Australia, and colonial Australia’s national identity.

 2011